emberjs/rfcs/text/0821-public-types.md

   And:

   > While the `RouteInfo` interface can be imported to name the type for use in your own code, it is not user-implementable.
-The only supported way to get a `RouteInfo` is from an of [the `Transition` class](https://api.emberjs.com/ember/4.3/classes/Transition).
+The only supported way to get a `RouteInfo` is using the `from` or `to` properties on an instance of [the `Transition` class](https://api.emberjs.com/ember/4.3/classes/Transition)

 ### Blog post